 Many people looking for mortgage advice will opt for a bank or building society due to this factor, as it means that they won’t have to pay anything upfront aside from the fees required for the survey, deposit, mortgage repayments and insurance.
 However, if they were to get independent mortgage advice or go to a law firm for this service, it’s likely that they would be charged.

 Something that all mortgage advisers will tend to have in common is that they will benefit from commission after a mortgage has been finalised.
 Both independent mortgage advisers and those working on behalf of a bank or building society will receive commission, with around 1% coming from the mortgage and, in the case of independent mortgage advisers, an additional fee from the lender.

 Commission is one of the key benefits of working as a mortgage adviser.
 The fee itself will vary depending on the size of the loan, other products taken as part of the mortgage process such as home insurance and life insurance, and whether or not the advice has been provided independently or as an employee of the bank or building society.

 Can I become an independent mortgage adviser with a CeMAP?

 From the selection of financial advice qualifications, the Certificate in Mortgage Advice and Practice (CeMAP) is the most suitable to anyone at entry level that wants to become a professional mortgage adviser.

-Upon completion of CeMAP training, you’ll be able to apply for mortgage adviser roles, be that at a bank, building society, estate agent, law firm or working independently.
+Upon completion of a Level 3 CeMAP qualification, you’ll be able to apply for mortgage adviser roles, be that at a bank, building society, estate agent, law firm or working independently.
 Through doing this course, you’re also able to work within equity release, and you could consider completing a DipFA course in the future if you wish to provide broader financial advice.